Updated: November 24, 2025

 Ribeira Brava is a municipality of Madeira Island on the southern coast.
 While not as expensive as Funchal or Calheta, prices are higher than those on the more rural north coast.
 You can find a variety of properties, from apartments in the town center to traditional houses and villas on the surrounding hillsides with fantastic sea views.

-- Legal representative: Although it isn’t mandatory, it’s highly recommended to hire a Portuguese real estate lawyer.
-They can conduct due diligence on the property you plan to buy and ensure it is free of debts.
+• Legal representative: Although it isn’t mandatory, it’s highly recommended to hire a Portuguese real estate lawyer.
+They can conduct due diligence on the property you plan to buy and ensure it is free of debts, alongside warning you of any zoning considerations.
 They can verify the legal status and property ownership.
 They can also draft and review the Promissory Contract (Contrato-promessa de compra e venda or CPCV) and the final deed of sale (Escritura Pública).
 They can help you register your name and property with the Land Registry and Tax Office (Conservatórias do Registo Predial).

 The Step-by-Step Process of Buying Property in Madeira

-- Receive a NIF (Tax Identification Number).
+1. Get your NIF number (Tax Identification Number) and open a bank account.
 Request your NIF at a Portuguese Tax Office (Finanças) or through a tax representative.
+We also recommend opening a bank account in Portugal to save on transaction costs.

 When it comes to buying properties in Madeira, you will need to be aware of your tax obligations, which you will need to pay at the time of purchase and on an annual basis.
 There are also additional costs like lawyer and Notary fees to factor in.